 Shift-comma (<) and Shift-dot (>) cycle through the available objects for trees, Textures and details.

 Additionally, the standard F keystroke works slightly differently for terrains.
 Normally, it frames the selection around the whole object when the mouse is over the scene view.
 However, since terrains are typically very large, pressing F will focus the scene view on the area of terrain where the mouse/brush is currently hovering.
 This provides a very quick and intuitive way to jump to the area of terrain you want to edit.
-If you press F when the mouse is away from the terrain object, the standard framing behaviour will return.
+If you press F when the mouse is away from the terrain object, the standard framing behavior will return.

 Still Under Development